jrhunger/trivy-job-test/README.md

 * Make sure trivy is installed and working

 ## Tuning
-* May need to edit test.sh and change WAITMAX to a higher number if your cluster is slow creating the vulnerabiltyreports.
+* May need to edit test.sh and change WAITMAX to a higher number if your cluster is slow creating the vulnerabilityreports.

 ## Expected output:
 ```console